lemlac/mulem/docs/reference.md

 I'd argue that `*` is doing too much in other languages. `*` means both multiplication and pointer dereferencing, which is confusing when you're using both in the same context. `*` for product types at least has some connection in the name *product* type and are used in different contexts, one in expressions and the other in type notation.

 This argument also applies to `<=`.
 They are used in different contexts, one in expressions and the other in type notation, but their meanings are related: greater-than for expressions and subsets for types.
 In the type `A <= B`, we're saying that every `A` is a `B`, therefore there will always be more `B`s than `A`s.

-It's not hard to figure out what `loop subject; step` means.
-If you see `;` in a loop notation, than the next part is the step.
-It's like a simplified C-style `for` loop.

-Shadowing works like `let` in other languages.
-It's just that Mulem drops the `let` all together for the simpler `=` notation like in other white-space significant languages.

-There's no need for a `bnot` keyword.
-Even if the type is a boolean, a binary NOT is identical to flipping a boolean value since a boolean is just 0 repeating for False and 1 repeating for True.

-The first time assigning a mutable variable is a declaration so it uses `=`.
-The next are mutations so they use `:=`.
-Saying `~i: int := 0` wouldn't make any sense, like you're trying to mutate a variable that doesn't exist yet. `=` always means a new variable, and `:=` means to modify an existing variable.

-Python uses `True` and `False` (capitalized) without any issues.

-`/=` can't be used for inequality because it's the compound division assignment.

-Lambdas and multi-line strings won't conflict because you are required to continue a lambda with a name or parentheses after the `\`.

-Rust uses `!` for both boolean not and bitwise not without any issues.

-`=` and `::` are not simple operators like in other languages.
-They are full expressions that must be on their own line and not inside brackets or other expressions.
-The notation on the left is not a simple expression but special declaration notation.
-That's why destructuring uses product type marker `*` because the left of the `=` is in a different context.
-Likewise, subsets use `<=` in their declaration because the left of the `::` sign is also in a different context than expressions.

 ---